-At Mihenna, our organic henna paste is made from high-quality tea water, eucalyptus, and clove oil.
+At Mihenna, our organic henna paste is made from high-quality Lawsonia inermis powder, water, eucalyptus oil, cane sugar, and guar gum.
 While it is unlikely that the majority of people would have any skin reaction, please test on a small patch if you have frequent skin sensitivity or irritation.

 But even natural henna paste should not be consumed.
 If you, your child, or your pet ingests henna paste, you will likely have an upset stomach and experience diuretic effects.

 Lawsonia inermis, the plant that creates henna, grows in northern Africa and also western and southern Asia.
 Cultures in Africa - especially Morocco, the Middle East, Pakistan, and India all developed uses for this plant.
 From medicines made out of the roots to dye for hair and skin made out of the dried, powdered leaves, Lawsonia inermis rose in popularity.
 Different traditions developed in these regions, but almost everyone ended up using the dye to stain designs on their hands.
 Henna tattoos have distinct motifs based on where they originated.
 Read more about the history of henna in our previous posts.

 Henna paste will become less effective over time, especially when stored at room temperature.
 The stain won’t be as dark, and ingredients may separate depending on what the henna is made out of.
 Fortunately, there is no health hazard or danger related to expired henna.
 You can easily extend the life of your henna paste by storing it in the freezer for up to 3 months.